 1. Installing WooCommerce Subscription plugin

-The first step is to install a subscription plugin.
-In our demonstration, the WooCommerce Subscription plugin.
+Firstly, install the WooCommerce Subscription plugin.
 Purchase and install the plugin on your WooCommerce store.
-Refer to the product page for more information on the product.

 2. Add new subscription product

-Once the plugin is installed, we should add a new subscription product.
+After the installation, add a new subscription product to your store.
 Move to Dashboard > Products > Add new section.
 Enter the product name, product description, and other related details.

 Next, in the Product Data meta box, select your desired product type.
 This setting is the most important setting for creating a subscription product.
 In addition to the default product types, you can find two types of subscription products: Simple subscription and Variable subscription.